JackSzwergold/Writing/Spoiled Kid Spoilered.md

 ***

-<sup>*Spoiled Kid Spoilered: Rich Kid Shares the Marvel Comics Adaptation of Return of the Jedi (c) by Jack Szwergold.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>
+*Spoiled Kid Spoilered: Rich Kid Shares the Marvel Comics Adaptation of Return of the Jedi (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*